Where It All Began

 Both my mother and older sister are cancer survivors and when I looked at them I saw hope.
 I realized how powerful it was to be able to share my fears with those who had been through what I was experiencing.
 I was also blessed with a loving and devoted group of friends whose laughter gave me hope when it was slipping away.
 It was at this point that I realized part of my survival plan was to make this challenge count for something.
 I craved information on the impacts of cancer because the more I learned the stronger I was emotionally.
 Before treatment ended I decided I was going to start a local cancer support centre.

 Today, I am blessed.
-With the help of many of my angels, including Reinhart Weber and Nicola and Andrew Combes, I have founded the Georgian Bay Cancer Support Centre and I just passed my 5 year cancer free mark.
+With the help of many of my angels, including Reinhart Weber, Nicola Tomkins, and Andrew Combes, I have founded the Georgian Bay Cancer Support Centre and I just passed my 5 year cancer free mark.
 I am full of hope every time I walk into the Centre and see members leaning on one another and sharing their strength when someone needs it.
 A cancer diagnosis can take so much from you, I am proud to have been given the strength from my family and friends, to forge on and fight for what I believe in.